SVigramR/To-Do-TOP/README.md

 Webpack Bundling: The application is bundled using Webpack, optimizing the performance and load times of your app.

 Modular Structure: The codebase follows the ES6 module structure, which promotes separation of concerns and the single responsibility principle.
 This makes the codebase more maintainable and scalable.

+### Usage:

+Create new tasks by clicking the "Add Task" button.
+Update task details by clicking the task and editing the fields.
+Delete tasks by clicking the "Delete" button on each task.
+Your tasks will be saved in Local Storage and will persist across page refreshes.